 - Consider completing the AKC’s Canine Good Citizen program, which teaches the basics of good manners and good citizenship.
 You and your dog can even earn a Canine Good Citizen award.
 (Want to learn more?
 Go to the AKC’s page: What is Canine Good Citizen.)

 - Consider getting your dog certified as a therapy dog and becoming a therapy dog team.

-- Stimulate your Goldendoodle’s mind with a variety of canine enrichment toys.
-Dog toys are one way to facilitate together time play and increase the bond the two of you share.
+- Stimulate your Goldendoodle’s mind with a variety of dog enrichment toys, games, and activities.
+Also, by providing your dog with a variety of dog toys you can enjoy more times together, which increases the bond the two of you share.

 While we’re on the subject of dog toys, you may be wondering…

 So, do Goldendoodles like to play with toys?

 Like most dogs, Goldendoodles enjoy toys that engage their brains, give them a job to do, or allow them to use their senses.
 In fact, toys are a very important part of keeping your dog mentally stimulated and physically active.

 To determine what toys your Doodle dog will enjoy, observe what he or she enjoys doing naturally.

 Does your dog love to run or bring your things?
 Your dog may enjoy playing fetch.
 Does your dog chew on your shoelaces?
 A chew toy may be the answer.

 Trying out multiple types of toys (fetch, puzzles, chew toys, etc.), will help you determine which one your dog likes best.
 Also, you don’t need a plethora of toys.
 Try keeping a few out for your dog, and keep a few put away.
 Then rotate them periodically.